ASOKAN07/UART/README.md

 Designed UART does Tx and Rx at the baud clock of 9600 baud rate and 12 Mhz Implemented FIFO to support different clock domain interface at the external interface of UART Tx and Rx.
-The common FIFO has a depth of 16, each having 8-bit data storage
+The common FIFO has a depth of 16, each having 8-bit data storage The current design is based on an even parity data frame.

 UART RTL architecture
 ------------------------------------------------------